NetComposer/nksip/doc/guide/receiving_requests.md

 ## gen_server callbacks

-Under the hood, each started SipApp starts a new standard OTP _gen_server_ process, registered under the same _internal name_ of the SipApp.
+Under the hood, each started Service starts a new standard OTP _gen_server_ process, registered under the same _internal name_ of the Service.

-Its state is created while starting the SipApp, in the call to [init/1](../reference/callback_functions.md#init1), and can be used implementing the callbacks [handle_call/3](../reference/callback_functions.md#handle_call3), [handle_cast/2](../reference/callback_functions.md#handle_cast2) and [handle_info/2](../reference/callback_functions.md#handle_info2).
-You can use this process as a standard OTP gen_server process for your application, for example to control the concurrent access any resource (like the ETS supporting the SipApp variables).
+Its state is created while starting the Service, in the call to [init/1](../reference/callback_functions.md#init1), and can be used implementing the callbacks [handle_call/3](../reference/callback_functions.md#handle_call3), [handle_cast/2](../reference/callback_functions.md#handle_cast2) and [handle_info/2](../reference/callback_functions.md#handle_info2).
+You can use this process as a standard OTP gen_server process for your application, for example to control the concurrent access any resource (like the ETS supporting the Service variables).

 When you (or any other process by the matter) calls `gen_server:call/2,3`, `gen_server:cast/2` or sends a message to the registered application's process (the same as the _internal name_), NkSIP will call [handle_call/3](../reference/callback_functions.md#handle_call3), [handle_cast/2](../reference/callback_functions.md#handle_cast2) and [handle_info/2](../reference/callback_functions.md#handle_info2).